 - There are new collaborative learning spaces in McGavran-Greenberg Hall called the Chaney Collaborative Commons (2014) and in Rosenau Hall (2015).

 - With a generous gift from Joan Gillings, the large lecture hall (Rosenau 133) was completely redesigned and ready for classes in Fall 2017.
 It is now known as the Joan Heckler Gillings Auditorium.

 Teaching and Learning

 - New schoolwide course evaluation measures were implemented to track whether and how the School is meeting or exceeding SPH2020 teaching and learning objectives (2011-present).

 - Gillings MPH Core initiated the effort to develop an all-new suite of integrated core courses for all students earning the MPH at the Gillings School (started 2015 and is ongoing).
 As part of the effort, the School…

 - Hosted deans from ASSPH Schools (Columbia, Boston University and University of Southern Florida) that had recently updated MPH programs (Spring 2015);

 - Hosted town hall meetings and visited all departments to solicit input from entire School (Spring 2015)

-- Empaneled the MPH Core Planning committee (2015), which has:
+- Empaneled the MPH Core Planning committee (2015), which developed: